wazuh/wazuh-documentation/source/user-manual/reference/centralized-configuration.rst

 Here we can distinct the two main blocks: ``groups`` and ``agents``.

-1. In the ``groups`` block we define the group name that we want to download the files for.
+1. In the ``groups`` block we define the group name from which we want to download the files.

+    - If the group doesn't exists, it will be created.
-    - If a file has the name ``merged.mg`` it will download this file only.
-Then it is validated.
+    - If a file has the name ``merged.mg``, only this file will be downloaded.
+Then it will be validated.
     - The ``poll`` label indicates the download rate in seconds of the specified files.
-    - If the group doesn't exists, it will be created.

-2. In the ``agents`` block we define for each agent, the group to which we want the agent to belong.
+2. In the ``agents`` block, we define for each agent the group to which we want it to belong.

-This configuration can be changed on the fly, the **manager** will reload the file and parse it again so there is no need to restart the **manager** every time.
+This configuration can be changed on the fly.
+The **manager** will reload the file and parse it again so there is no need to restart the **manager** every time.

-The information about the parsing is showed on the ``/var/ossec/logs/ossec.log`` file.
+The information about the parsing is shown on the ``/var/ossec/logs/ossec.log`` file.
 For example:

 - Parsing is successful: